rymatech/Flat-Share/README.md

 <img src="./assets/ER.jpg"  height="300" width="auto" border-radius="50%">

-You will be sharing the two bedroom flat with me (Ryan, aged 28) and my girlfriend (Emma, aged 25).
+You will be sharing the two bedroom flat with me (Ryan, aged 29) and my girlfriend (Emma, aged 26).

-I am a Junior Software Developer and Emma works for an animal charity.
+I am a Software Developer and Emma works for an animal charity.

 We would be happy to share the flat with an individual or another couple.

-We both work rougly 9am - 5pm, Monday to Friday.
+We both work rougly 9am - 5pm, Monday to Friday both working from home at the moment due to COVID-19.
 When not at work we usually just chill and watch TV.
 Weekends we go out for drinks around London, go for walks in Hampstead or binge watch Netflix with a takeaway.

 ### *Emma's Interests*